By MATTHEW DALY and SETH BORENSTEIN

 The new rule goes a step further and takes aim at all drilling sites, including smaller wells that now will be required to find and plug methane leaks.
 Small wells currently are subject to an initial inspection but are rarely checked again for leaks.

 The proposal also requires operators to respond to credible third-party reports of high-volume methane leaks.

 Oil and gas production is the nation’s largest industrial source of methane, the primary component of natural gas, and is a key target for the Biden administration as it seeks to combat climate change.
-The United States is among more than 100 countries that have pledged to cut methane emissions by 30% by 2030 from 2020 levels.

 “We must lead by example when it comes to tackling methane pollution — one of the biggest drivers of climate change,” said EPA Administrator Michael Regan, who also is in Egypt for the climate talks.
 The new, stronger standards “will enable innovative new technology to flourish while protecting people and the planet,” he said.